Life As a Paving, Surfacing, and Tamping Equipment Operator

 - Place strips of material, such as cork, asphalt, or steel into joints, or place rolls of expansion-joint material on machines that automatically insert material.

-When polled, Paving, Surfacing, and Tamping Equipment Operators say the following skills are most frequently used in their jobs:
+Paving, Surfacing, and Tamping Equipment Operators state the following job skills are important in their day-to-day work.

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.